 Corbyn's Labour was criticised for its "quietude, passivity and resignation" and its purportedly confused response to Brexit, in the report, titled "Apocalypse Soon?"

 "On Brexit, the greatest political question for two generations, the party's position is muffled and inconsistent," wrote Andrew Harrop, the general secretary of the society, in a blog post accompanying the report.

 "This is the calm of stalemate, of insignificance, even of looming death," he added.

-A total collapse of seats in England, similar to the near wipeout in Scotland in 2015, was unlikely due to the UK's first-past-the-post electoral system and the way likely Labour voters are concentrated in certain areas, the report said.
+near wipeout in Scotland in 2015, was unlikely due to the UK's first-past-the-post electoral system and the way likely Labour voters are concentrated in certain areas, the report said.